JefreeJoyz/MapApp/README.md

 Working with a tutorial.

-Apple MapKit, MVVM archtecture, SwiftUI framework.
+MVVM

+SwiftUI, MapKit

+**Functionality**
+Choose a point from the list
+Show mapAnnotations on the map
+Show detail point info
+Switch between points

-Ipad adaptive + dark mode.
+Ipad adaptive + dark mode + animations